Bert0324/react-routers/README.md

 #### `useParams`

 A wrapped function of [`useParams`](https://reactrouter.com/web/api/Hooks/useroutematch).
-Notice, if you use `useParams` of `react-router` in a `react-routers` controlled component, you can't get correct match, as `react-router` don't the configuration configured in `react-routers`.
+Notice, if you use `useParams` of `react-router` in a `react-routers` controlled component, you can't get correct match, as `react-router` don't have the configuration configured in `react-routers`.

 ```ts
 import { useParams } from 'react-routers';